 Which business savings account is best for a new LLC?

-For a new LLC, Mercury or Bluevine are the most popular starting points: no minimum balance, no monthly fees, excellent integrations with accounting software (QuickBooks, Xero, FreshBooks), and competitive interest rates.
-Mercury Treasury offers up to 4.68% yield via T-bills for larger balances.
-For a more traditional bank feel with branch access, Capital One Spark Business Savings and Live Oak Bank are solid choices.
+For a new LLC, Bluevine and Mercury are popular starting points: no minimum balance, no monthly fees, and excellent integrations with accounting software (QuickBooks, Xero, FreshBooks).
+Note that Mercury's plain savings does not pay interest; its yield comes through Mercury Treasury (around 3.6% net of fees, in short-term government and money-market funds) for larger reserves.
+For a more traditional bank feel with branch access, Capital One Business Advantage Savings and Live Oak Bank are solid choices.